spencercadams/lamplightdigital/site/content/products/_index.md

       Spencer quickly set up our Access Points and wired up the office, simple and effective.
   - author: Reagan
     quote: >-
       We used LampLight to create a quick website for our business.
-They spun it up in a day and where creative along the way!
+They spun it up in a day and were creative along the way!
 Highly recommend!
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Initial Assessment
   description: >-
     We make it easy to make great coffee a part of your life.
 Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the Roadmap Thinker
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - Custom Architecture Diagram via Draw.io
+        - Process and Plan Implementation based on needs
       plan: Small
       price: '50'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Great for a Technical Team'
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - Custom Architecture Diagram via Draw.io
+        - Process and Plan Implementation based on needs
+        - Setup Slack Channel for passing ideas for ad-hoc solutioning
       plan: Big
-      price: '80'
+      price: '100'
-    - description: Want a few tiny batches from different varieties?
+    - description: Want start a custom engagement?
 Try our custom plan
       items:
         - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
+        - Unlimited ideas
       plan: Custom
       price: '?'
 ---